 With the recent Yorkdale shooting many could not help but wonder whether this was a going to be a repeat of last summer’s gunfire that broke out in the Toronto Eaton Centre’s food court.
 Carolyn Mackenzie reports.
 Continue reading

-Carolyn is an award winning journalist who has spent more than a decade covering some of the biggest stories in the GTA and across Canada.
-Carolyn began her journalism career hosting Toronto Living on Roger’s Television.
+Carolyn MacKenzie is an award-winning journalist who has spent more than 15 years covering the biggest stories in the GTA and across Canada.
+She brings her extensive experience to her role as anchor of The Morning Show.

-In 2006, Carolyn won the RTNDA Edward R. Murrow Award for “Best Investigative Journalist” for her series on transit inaccessibility.
-She also won “Best Spot News Story” from York Regional Police for her coverage of a home invasion in Vaughan.
+In 2005, MacKenzie returned home to Toronto and joined the Global News Team.
+In 2006, she won the RTNDA Edward R. Murrow Award for Best Investigative Journalist for her series on transit inaccessibility.
+She also won Best Spot News Story from York Regional Police for her coverage of a home invasion in Vaughan.

 MacKenzie anchored the newscast G20 Riots which later won an RTDNA for Best Breaking Newscast in 2010.
 Other career highlights include covering the Air France crash and the Queen’s Jubilee.